MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.7_history_manager.rst

 :meth:`~mushroom_rl.core.history_manager.HistoryManager.record_action`, and the manager uses it as the most recent entry of the window at the next step (realizing its ``offset`` 1).
 A stream whose value is not yet available is zero-padded, and :meth:`~mushroom_rl.core.history_manager.HistoryManager.reset` clears the buffers at the start of an episode, so the first windows are zero-padded from the left.
+Here there is no real environment to step, so at each iteration ``obs`` simulates the observation an ``env.step()`` call would have returned, simply read off the sample dataset built above:

 .. literalinclude:: code/history_manager.py
-   :lines: 19-27
+   :lines: 29-40

 Running this prints the windows growing step by step.
 Note the effect of the ``offset``: at step 3 the ``obs_history`` window ends at the current observation (``offset`` 0), whereas the ``action_history`` window ends